Frequently Asked Questions

 How are the Veterans chosen to have their names on the Markers?

-Any deceased Veteran related to a City of Milton family, is qualified to be honored with a Marker.
+Any deceased Veteran related to a City of Milton family (ie: Spouse, Parent, Sibling, Child, Grandparent), is qualified to be honored with a Marker.
+While we honor all veterans, time and effort are a limitation, so we are unable to include anyone except submissions by Milton residents.
 A Veterans Marker Application may be completed on the Register a Veteran Page on this website.

 What is the charge for a Memorial marker?